afni/afni_doc/statistics/deconvolve_2004.rst

 activation and AM-varying activation) is

   * to allow for voxels where the amplitude doesn't affect the result, and
-  * to allow for a cleaner interpretation; in voxels where both regressors have significant weight, you can use the coefficient (β weight) of the first regressor as the mean activation level, and the coefficient of the second as the dependence of the activation level on the amplitude.
+  * to allow for a cleaner interpretation; in voxels where both regressors have significant weight, you can use the coefficient (:math:`\beta` weight) of the first regressor as the mean activation level, and the coefficient of the second as the dependence of the activation level on the amplitude.

 A numerical example might help elucidate: